 The CARES Act will provide one-time non-taxable cash payments to most Americans.
-Most adults will receive \$1,200 for themselves and an additional \$500 for every child, age 16 and under.
+Most adults will receive \$1,200 for themselves and an additional \$500 for every qualifying child.
 The payment decreases for individuals with an adjusted gross income above \$75,000, and fully phases out for individuals with no children if their adjusted gross income is \$99,000 or above.

 Couples filing jointly are eligible for the full stimulus payment if they make less than \$150,000 annually; it fully phases out for families with no children at \$198,000.

 Payments will be based on your 2019 tax return, or if you have not yet filed this year, your 2018 tax return.
-You do not need to apply for the payment as long as the IRS already has your bank account information.
-It will be direct-deposited to your account.
-If the IRS doesn't have your direct deposit information, you will be able to provide it to them at a later date.
-Alternatively, they will mail you a check.
+You do not need to apply for the payment.
+If the IRS already has your bank account information it will be direct-deposited to your account.
+If the IRS does not have your direct deposit information, a check will be mailed to your address.